Chiswick Lasagne Series Credit: Alana Dimiou

 The Brighton Hotel’s new Italian restaurant sits along The Grand Parade, with a format built around sharing and staying longer than planned.
 The kitchen is led by Puglia-born head chef Mariocristian Carella, with fresh pasta made daily on an imported Italian pasta machine and pizzas cooked in a wood-fired Marana Forni oven.

 Pasta highlights include chitarra allo scoglio with mussels, clams, prawns and calamari, and spaghetti with king prawns, garlic, chilli and heirloom cherry tomatoes.
-Pizzas run from classics through to The Benetti — tomato, mozzarella, nduja, hot honey, gorgonzola and basil.
+Pizzas run from classics through to The Benetti with tomato, mozzarella, nduja, hot honey, gorgonzola and basil.
 Larger plates cover veal Milanese, snapper acqua pazza and an Italian seafood stew.
 Tiramisu is served tableside.

-For a quicker visit, a dedicated takeaway window faces The Grand Parade — useful if you’re coming off the beach.
+For a quicker visit, a dedicated takeaway window faces The Grand Parade, useful if you’re coming off the beach.

 When: Monday to Sunday, 12pm to midnight